Windowsfreak/NIStreamer/README.md

 This repository intentionally does not have any `.gitignore` files in order to include all project files, immediate files and binary files.
 Get started by rooting your Android device and copying the APK of the NIStreamer (`/Android/NIViewer`).
 Using a development environment is recommended to launch testjni (`/Windows/testjni`).
+Detailed information about the architecture can be found in the paper:

+Eberhardt, B. (2015).
+Distributed streaming and compression architecture for point clouds from mobile devices.
 # Table of Contents
 - [/Android](#android)
 	- [/Android/NIViewer](#androidniviewer)